Hair Health

 Do hats cause hair thinning?

-It is unlikely that wearing a hat is the cause of your hair thinning.
+It is unlikely that wearing a hat is causing your hair loss.
 In fact, hats can often be a beneficial form of protection against the cold and the sun.
 But we asked Dr. Han to weigh in:

 “No, it’s a myth that hats cause hair loss.
 Unless a hat/headgear is on too tightly and restricts blood flow to the scalp, wearing a hat does not cause hair loss.”